Through the Grapevine: Review of Candoni Chianti

 Tired of drinking the same old Classico Chianti, Bolla Chianti and the ever popular Bellagio Chianti in the straw basket, I was searching for something "different", but with the same flavorful Chianti taste I had grown to love over the years.
 As my eyes scanned the shelves of my local supermarket wine section, the bright tan and orange hand-painted label of Estruscan dancers on a bottle of Candoni De Zan Chianti caught my attention (not to mention the sale price on the sticker below it!).
 Having the two main elements I required of a good grocery-store wine (it was a dry, red Italian wine, and it was on sale) was enough for me to put it in my cart and never look back.
 But, looking back now, I'm glad I did!

 About Candoni De Zan

-I always like to know a little bit about the company/region behind the wines I drink - even the inexpensive grocery store brands, so I did a little research on Candoni De Zan.
-While their website is chock-ful of delicious facts and photos, I was mostly impressed by their mission statement and history of the Candoni's and the De Zan's, both being a family business since the late 1800's.
+I always like to know a little bit about the company/region behind the wines I drink—even the inexpensive grocery store brands, so I did a little research on Candoni De Zan.
+While their website is chock-full of delicious facts and photos, I was mostly impressed by their mission statement and the history of the Candoni's and the De Zan's (both being a family business since the late 1800s).
 As with many great Italian wine families, it is their common passion to make a great wine, which was very evident to me as I took the first sip of this Chianti.
-You can read more about the origin of their wines, and the family members involved in the business on the website, and through it, gain an appreciation for Old World family values and sound business practices that have made the Candoni De Zan name a thriving wine empire.
+You can read more about the origin of their wines, and the family members involved in the business on the website, and through it, gain an appreciation for Old World family values and the sound business practices that have made the Candoni De Zan name a thriving wine empire.